Every Wright State University student has a dream, and your gift can help transform that dream into a reality.

 "Wright State gave me so many opportunities to learn and grow.
 I couldn’t think of a better place to continue my education.”

 “I would not be where I am today without scholarships,” says student affairs in higher education graduate student Thanh.
-Who is a recipient of the Wright Fellowship, received her undergraduate degree from Wright State University in 2018 and came back to pursue her master’s degree.
+A recipient of the Wright Fellowship, Thanh received her undergraduate degree from Wright State University in 2018 and came back to pursue her master’s degree.

 "At Wright State, I have received scholarships that will allow me to graduate debt free."